allie-case/allie-case/README.md

 ## Hi there 👋

 Hi everyone!
 My name is Allie and I'm the Endocrine Lab Manager at [SEZARC](https://sezarc.org/about/).
+Here's a little bit more about me...

 - I recently graduated from George Mason University with my MSc in Conservation Science and Policy, where I studied hormones in Antarctic blue whales and fin whales.
 - I'm broadly interested in the intersection between mammal reproductive physiology and climate change.
-My dream role would be collaborating with scientists across disciplines to integrate environmental data withh indvidual physiology profiles.
+My dream role would be collaborating with scientists across disciplines to integrate long-term environmental data with indvidual physiology profiles.

 ## Education
 - M.S.
 Conservation Science and Policy - George Mason University